 How to Get the Cheapest Car Insurance

 Ever wonder what the cheapest car insurance option is for you and your family?
-It definitely takes a little research to determine what company is offering the best rate.
-One thing we know for sure is that in the majority of states, auto insurance is absolutely mandatory -- and the penalties for not having insurance are never worth the risk.
-But despite the fact that you need it, you can’t wait for an annual sale (if only!).
-However, there are still ways to make sure you are getting the cheapest insurance rate possible.
+One thing for sure is that in the majority of states, auto insurance is absolutely mandatory—and the penalties for not having insurance are never worth the risk.
+But despite the fact that you need it, there's no year-end clearance sale on car insurance.

-Rates can vary widely between major insurance companies -- and small ones, too.
+Rates can vary widely between major insurance companies—and small ones, too.
 One company may deem you an average risk and charge you an average rate, while another may find you to be a preferred risk and give you a much lower rate.
 Others still might deem you an above-average risk, and you definitely want to avoid those insurance options!

 A couple of ideas to make shopping easier include contacting an independent agent or using an online quoting website, as well as speaking to local friends and family about the insurance coverage they have, since rates and policy options vary widely across state lines.
 Independent insurance agents have access to multiple carriers and can guide you to the best company without the pain of making lots of phone calls.
 For the web savvy, various online quoting websites are popping up to help find the cheapest company for you as quickly as possible.

 Safe drivers get some of the best rates.
 If you are looking for the cheapest rate possible sometimes it can come directly from your own actions.
 Set your cruise control, turn your cell phone off, and consciously pay attention to the road.

 Good credit is another example of how your actions can influence your insurance rates.
 Whether you agree or disagree, most insurance companies are basing your rate off of your insurance credit score.
 Keep your credit score high and your insurance credit score is sure to follow.
 A great credit score can get you some surprisingly low insurance premiums.